Rajatgms/react-ssr/ReadMe.md

 - For server side API endpoint will be `API server endpoint`.
     - Also configure client side cookie in server axios instance.
 - Use axios instances and thunk extra argument to configure setup.

+Part 12: Add App and Header Component
+- Create App component and nested routes under it.
+- Create Header component.
+- Create auth action and reducer and use `/current_user` api to check status.
+- Use `/auth/google` to login and `/logout` to logout.